Mohamed-Aziz-Zammal/Angular-video-app1/README.md

 ## Technologies Used
 - **Angular**: The primary framework used for building the application.
 - **ZegoUIKitPrebuilt**: A prebuilt UI SDK for adding video calling features easily.
+You can find more information in the [official documentation](https://www.zegocloud.com/docs/uikit/callkit-web/quick-start/using-npm-package-manager).
 - **TypeScript**: The programming language used to develop the Angular app.

 ## How It Works